vmware/govmomi/govc/README.md

 govc is a vSphere CLI built on top of govmomi.

+The CLI is designed to be a user friendly CLI alternative to the GUI and well suited for automation tasks.
+It also acts as a [test harness](test) for the govmomi APIs and provides working examples of how to use the APIs.

 ## Installation

 You can find prebuilt govc binaries on the [releases page](https://github.com/vmware/govmomi/releases).